This post may contain affiliate links. Please read our disclosure for more info.

 2. Seated Spinal Twist

-This is another great pose to release tension in your back.
+This is another great pose to release tension in your back and lengthen your spine.
 For some of you that are very stiff you will often hear cracking.
+The more you practice these basic poses the more your flexibility and mobility will improve.

 Even though these are two different poses I am grouping them together because they go hand and hand.
 Out of all the poses I have learned in yoga these are the ones I have connected with the most because of how much they have opened up my upper body and increased my core strength.